Aftersol/stacks-and-queues/README.md

 # Stacks And Queues
-source code for stacks and queues

-Source code for stacks and queues implemented in array and linked list form
+Source code for stacks and queues implemented in array and linked list form based on the book C++ Plus Data Structures 6th Edition by Nell B. Dale.